MarcoAristex/MarcoAristex/README.md

 Still kinda lost with all of this 😄

-- 💬 Ask me about: Stock Market, Chess, Football, Politcs, Economics, Chess...
+- 💬 Ask me about: Financial Market, Chess, Football, Politcs, Economy...
 - 📫 How to reach me: marco.aristex89@gmail.com